sentinel-hub/eo-grow/docs/source/common-configuration-patterns.md

 }
 ```

 This keeps pipeline configs shorter and more readable.
 One can also use multiple such files, for instance one for each manager.
-This makes it easy to have pipelines that work on different resolutions, where we just switch between `"**area_config": "${config_path}/area_10m.json"` and `"**area_config": "${config_path}/area_30m.json"`.
+This makes it easy to have pipelines that work on different resolutions, where it's possible to just switch between `"**area_config": "${config_path}/area_10m.json"` and `"**area_config": "${config_path}/area_30m.json"`.

-How fine grained you want to get is usually project-specific.
+How fine-grained your config structure becomes is usually project-specific.
 Spreading it too thinly makes it harder to follow what precisely will be in the end config.

 ### Adjusting settings from the global config

-In some cases the settings from a global config (or from a different config file that you are importing) need to be overridden.
+In some cases, the settings from a global config (or from a different config file that you are importing) need to be overridden.
 Imagine that a pipeline produces a ton of useless warnings, and you only wish to ignore them for that specific pipeline.

 ```
 { // export.json